auth0/docs/articles/organizations/index.md

 # Organizations - Beta

 The Organizations feature represents a broad update to the Auth0 platform that allows our Business-to-Business (B2B) customers to better manage their partners and customers, and customize the ways that end-users in those organizations access their applications.
-Auth0 customers can use Organizations to:
+Auth0 customers can use Organizations to:s

-* manage the businesses that access their applications.
+* represent their business customers and partners in Auth0 and manage their membership.
+* configure branded, federated login flows for each business.
-* build administration dashboards in their products that allow those businesses to manage their organizations, invite users, and define users’ roles within organizations.
+* build administration capabilities into their products, using Organizations APIs, so that those businesses can manage their own organizations.

 ## Business cases

-Organizations best supports customers who are building applications that end-users access in the context of the customer’s business.
+Organizations best supports customers who are building applications that end-users access in the context of their business.

 ![B2B Business Case](/media/articles/organizations/b2b-business-case.png)